The Business of Publishing

 Paperback: 8% of retail price on the first 150,000 copies sold, then 10% thereafter.

 Exceptions to the above include sales to warehouse clubs (like Costco or Sam’s Club), book clubs, and special orders; the royalty percentages for these can be half the figures listed above.

 Update: eBook royalties through traditional New York publishers are 25%.
 They should be higher because the publisher does not have the typical costs of printing, binding, warehousing, shipping, etc. that they have with a bound book.
 Some digital publishers offer royalties at or near 50%.
-For a thorough discussion of this topic, written by my digital publisher, see the blog post, “Do the Royalties of Traditional Publishing Make Cents?” under the Writer’s Toolkit pull down menu.
+For a thorough discussion of this topic, see the blog post, “Do the Royalties of Traditional Publishing Make Cents?” from the former CEO of Premier Digital Publishing under the Writer’s Toolkit pull down menu.

 Q. Are royalties paid in addition to an advance?
 How is that handled?